 You may resume eating your regular foods, unless your doctor or nurse advised you to change your diet.
-If you have questions about any changes, ask your primary care provider (PCP) for a referral to a dietitian.
-The dietitian can help you plan meals and snacks for your new dietary plan.
+If you have questions about any changes, ask your primary care provider (PCP) to refer you to a dietitian.
+A dietitian can help you plan meals and snacks for your new diet plan.